MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 ### General

 > [!NOTE]
-> Make sure KB4487044 is installed when using Server 2019.
-Azure ATP Sensors already installed on 2019 servers without KB4487044 will be automatically stopped.
+> Make sure [KB4487044](https://support.microsoft.com/help/4487044/windows-10-update-kb4487044) is installed when using Server 2019 or a KB that includes KB4487044 such as [KB4489899](https://support.microsoft.com/help/4489899/windows-10-update-kb4489899).
+Azure ATP Sensors already installed on 2019 servers without this update will be automatically stopped.

-The Azure ATP sensor supports installation on a domain controller running Windows Server 2008 R2 SP1 (not including Server Core), Windows Server 2012, Windows Server 2012 R2, Windows Server 2016 (including Core but not Nano), Windows Server 2019 (including Core but not Nano).
+The Azure ATP sensor supports installation on a domain controller running Windows Server 2008 R2 SP1 (not including Server Core), Windows Server 2012, Windows Server 2012 R2, Windows Server 2016 (including Windows Server Core but not Windows Nano Server), Windows Server 2019 (including Windows Core but not Windows Nano Server).

 The domain controller can be a read-only domain controller (RODC).